lucamainini/Leaf-Classification/README.md

 To make our model more robust, a future improvement could be to split our biggest category (Tomato) in $k$ subsets $S_i$ such that $|S_i|$ is comparable with the cardinality of the other class sets.
 Then train $k$ models, one for each $S_i$ and all the other whole categories and finally average them.
 We couldn’t try this approach for time reasons.

 ## Acknowledgement
-This project was realised together with Giovanni Dragonetti and Erica Espinosa.
+This project was realised together with `Giovanni Dragonetti` and `Erica Espinosa`.